-"Three things are critical - skilled nursing and assisted facilities be designated as top priorities for staffing assistance, PPE and COVID-19 testing - to safeguard our most vulnerable citizens and the men and women who provide essential care.
+"The Governor has stated that 'nursing homes are the State's #1 concern.'
+As such, three things are essential for us to stop this virus - skilled nursing and assisted facilities must 1) be designated as top priorities for staffing assistance, 2) receive sufficient PPE and 3) all residents and staff must be tested for COVID-19.
+All three of these are critical to safeguard our most vulnerable citizens and the men and women who provide essential care.